hbctraining/Intro-to-shell-fasrc-flipped/lessons/02_wildcards_shortcuts.md

   - Describe the use of the asterisk `*` wildcard when selecting multiple items
   - List a few shortcuts

-## Are you logged into O2 and on a compute node?
+## Are you logged into the FASRC cluster and on a compute node?

-You need to be logged into O2, and be on a compute node to run through this lesson.
+You need to be logged into the FASRC cluster, and be on a compute node to run through this lesson.
 If you are, please proceed to the next section!

-If you are not logged into O2 or are not on a compute node, please follow the steps below as appropriate:
+If you are not logged into the cluster or are not on a compute node, please follow the steps below as appropriate:

-1. Log in using `ssh rc_trainingXX@o2.hms.harvard.edu` and enter your password (HMSXXcluster) (replace the "XX" with the number you were assigned in class)
+1. Log in using `ssh username@login.rc.fas.harvard.edu` and enter your password and two-factor auth code.
-2. Once you are on the login node, use `srun --pty -p interactive -t 0-2:30 --mem 1G /bin/bash` to get on a compute node.
+2. Once you are on the login node, use `salloc -p test -t 0-2:30 --mem 1G` to get on a compute node.
-3. Proceed to the next section once your command prompt has the word `compute` in it.
+3. Proceed to the next section once your command prompt no longer has the word `login` in it.

 ## Saving time with wildcards and other shortcuts